rcl-ssl/docs/portal/stand-alone-san.md

 ---

 # SAN Certificates - Stand Alone
-**V6.0.10**
+**V7.0.0**

 A Subject Alternative Name (SAN) SSL/TLS certificate will contain multiple domains in a single certificate.

 # HTTP SAN Certificate

-A SAN certificate created with the HTTP Challenge will contain the naked apex domain (e.g. contoso.com) and the www subdomain (e.g. www.contoso.com) in a single SSL/TLS certificate.
+A SAN certificate created with the HTTP Challenge will contain the domain (e.g. contoso.com) and the www subdomain (e.g. www.contoso.com) in a single SSL/TLS certificate.

 # DNS SAN Certificate

-A SAN certificate created with the DNS Challenge will contain the naked apex domain (e.g. contoso.com) and a wild card domain (e.g. *.contoso.com) in a single SSL/TLS certificate.
+A SAN certificate created with the DNS Challenge will contain the domain (e.g. contoso.com) and a wild card domain (e.g. *.contoso.com) in a single SSL/TLS certificate.

-# Single Apex Domains
+# Single Domains

-SAN certificates only allow a single apex domain.
+SAN certificates only allow a single domain.
 For instance the two different domains, eg.  'fabricam.com' and 'contoso.com', are not allowed in a SAN multi-domain certificate.

 # Creating Stand Alone SAN SSL/TLS Certificates

-In the RCL Portal, you can create Stand Alone SAN SSL/TLS certificates using HTTP and DNS challenges.
+In the [RCL SSL Portal](../portal), you can create Stand Alone SAN SSL/TLS certificates using HTTP and DNS challenges.
 Your domain can be hosted with any domain registrar.

 You will need to manually download and install the certificate in your web server.
 The following web servers are supported :